 - Social isolation

-However, none of these issues on their own or in combination are indicators of ice addiction.
+However, none of these issues on their own or together are indicators of ice addiction.
 If you suspect someone you love is addicted to ice, contact The Hader Clinic to get more clarity about key symptoms and what to look for.

 How do I know if I or someone else is addicted to ice?